hackersanddesigners/chatty-pub/front/docs/CSS.md

 **Bypassing the parser** -_Work in progress_-

 It is possible to bypass the parser and add arbitrary code to the CSS on the page.
-This allows you to add, for example, `@key` or media queries.
+This allows you to add, for example, `@keyframes` for an animation or media queries.
 To do this send any message to the #rules channel and wrap the message in three backticks like this:

 <code>
 ```